You are currently browsing the monthly archive for August 2008.

-3.Toronto Mindfulness Scale (TMS) – A 13-item, two-factor structure (Curiosity, Decentering) has been validated in a number of clinical contexts.
+3.Toronto Mindfulness Scale (TMS) – A 13-item, two-factor structure (Curiosity, Decentering), uniquely state-oriented for use immediately following a meditation experience, has been validated in a number of clinical contexts.
 The items of Factor 1 (Curiosity) reflect an attitude of wanting to learn more about one’s experiences.
 The items of Factor 2 (Decentering) reflect a shift from identifying personally with thoughts and feelings to relating to one’s experience in a wider field of awareness

 Lau, M. A., Bishop, S. R., Segal, Z. V., et al. (2006).
 The toronto mindfulness scale: Development and validation.
 J Clin Psychol, 62(12), 1445. [link]

 Davis, K. M., Lau, M. A., & Cairns, D. R. (2009).
 Development and preliminary validation of a trait version of the toronto mindfulness scale.
 Journal of Cognitive Psychotherapy, 23(3), 185-197. [link]

 4. The Revised 12-item Cognitive and Affective Mindfulness Scale (CAMS-R) - uni-dimensional, 12-item inventory that measures mindfulness during general daily occurrences on four components allegedly needed to reach a mindful state (i.e., attention, awareness, present-focus, and acceptance/nonjudgment).